 We also couldn’t find any other positive comments from users about Paya online.
 This isn’t unusual, though, as satisfied merchants rarely take the time to post positive reviews.
 If you’ve had a good experience using Paya for payment processing, please tell us about it in the Comments section below.
 Thanks!

 Paya earns a “fair” rating in this category.
-While their overall complaint volume is relatively low for a company of their size, the issues raised in the complaints indicate significant problems in the areas of customer service and sales transparency.
-The lack of any counterbalancing positive testimonials also hurt their score.
+While the overall complaint volume is relatively low for a company of its size, the issues raised in the complaints indicate significant problems in the areas of customer service and sales transparency.
+The lack of any counterbalancing positive testimonials also hurts its score.

 The payment processing industry is very competitive, with a huge number of providers vying for your business.
 While only a few are truly excellent, many others are just awful.
 Paya currently falls somewhere in the middle of these two extremes, sticking close to the industry standard in terms of pricing and contract terms, but not offering any exceptional products or services that distinguish it from other providers.

-While the company isn’t a direct processor, they’re large enough to produce their own proprietary Paya-branded services.
+While the company isn’t a direct processor, it’s large enough to produce its own proprietary Paya-branded services.
 The Paya Connect platform looks particularly useful whether you’re running an online business or are a traditional retail merchant.